 While I definitely wasn’t going to miss out on the opportunity to explore the town square or eat at a local restaurant like the Old Edgefield Grill (I recommend the famous “OEG” Burger with pimento cheese and fried green tomatoes), my reason for coming to Edgefield was pottery.
 Fun fact: South Carolina has three unique art forms—Gullah Sweetgrass Baskets in the Lowcountry, Catawba Pottery in the northern reaches of the state, and the subject of today’s visit: Edgefield Pottery.

-A few facts that stood out from my visit.
 To achieve the unique properties of Edgefield Pottery, it takes clay from three different areas of the state, and it's a six-month process, from digging up the clay to firing and cooling the pots, to create a finished piece.
 Even more fascinating were the stories of the most famous of the Edgefield potters, a slave named Dave Drake whose works today are sold for hundreds of thousands of dollars.

 After my quick history lesson and viewing the finished products, Justin showed me some of the basics of operating the potter’s wheel.
 One of the hardest parts was getting the rhythm of the foot pedal down and remembering to keep my elbows on my knees.
 Pro potter tip: Don’t wear clothes you are fond of—you are going to get messy!

 I’ll be completely transparent here, y’all.
 The first attempt did not go well.
 About three minutes in, the cereal bowl I was trying to shape collapsed.
 The second try proved to be the (lucky) charm.
 It actually resembled something that might potentially function as a bowl, and I was pretty delighted with the outcome.
 Regardless of my artistic talents, or lack thereof, it was inspiring to hold a piece of pottery I created with my own hands following a tradition dating back two centuries.